 If your nose has completed growing and you are dissatisfied with your nasal appearance, then rhinoplasty may benefit you.
 Patients should maintain realistic expectations for their outcome and be in good overall health.

 Your procedure can take between one and three hours to perform depending on what needs to be corrected.
-Revision (secondary) rhinoplasty, which is when patients have already had previous nasal surgery, can take a bit longer.
+Revision (secondary) rhinoplasty, which is when the patient has already had previous nasal surgery, can take longer.

 Does insurance cover rhinoplasty?

 Rhinoplasty results are generally permanent.
-It can take a year for your final outcome to become evident due to residual swelling, and your nose will continue to improve as you heal.
+It can take a year for your outcome to become fully evident due to residual swelling, and your nose will continue to improve as you heal.
+Your rhinoplasty results are not expected to be altered by the aging process, unlike many other facial cosmetic surgeries.
+While you may see some minor changes due to gravity and time, they are not expected to be significant.